thangacodes/ansible/README.md

 $ ansible all -b -a 'uptime' -o  (note: wihtout using command module also, we'll be able to get the o/p)

+$ ansible localhost -m command -a "free -m"

+$ ansible localhost -m shell -a "cat /etc/passwd"

+$ ansible localhost -m shell -a "cat /proc/meminfo | head -2"

+$ ansible localhost -m shell -a "cat /etc/passwd | grep -i student" -b -K

+### Note: '-b' is the option for become and by default it will become root user
+           '–K ' is to tell ansible to ask for SUDO password ( K -is upper case)

+$ ansible localhost -m file -a "path=/home/centos/oracle/binaries state=directory mode=0755" -b --become-user=root

+$ ansible localhost -m group -a "name=weblogic state=present"

+## note: we are creating a user name group named weblogic using the ansible group module.

+$ ansible localhost  -m group -a "name=weblogic state=absent"

+## note: Deleting the group if you change the 'state to absent'

+$ ansible localhost -m user -a "name=weblogic group=weblogic createhome=yes" -b

+## Note: it will create an user name called "weblogic" and it's adding that user to "weblogic" group (which is already exist) and creating home directory for the user.